Torres del Paine National Park

 Piggy banks, handicraft

-Since ancient times, clay pottery has made this village famous, surrounded by hills that have provided the necessary raw material for centuries, this has been the main activity since before the arrival of the conquistadors.
-Along its main streets are the workshops where thousands of artifacts are manufactured and offered.
-Many are the shapes that can be modeled with this noble material, from large "cantaros" (jugs), cookware, dishes, flowerpots, to small "chanchitos de greda" (clay piggy banks), which constitute an excellent souvenir, you can choose from a variety of shops and prices.
+Since ancient times, clay pottery has made this village famous.
+Surrounded by hills that have provided the necessary raw material for centuries, pottery has been the main activity here since before the arrival of the conquistadors.
+Along its main streets, workshops manufacture and offer thousands of artifacts.
+This noble material can be shaped into a variety of forms, from large "cántaros" (jugs), cookware, and dishes to small "chanchitos de greda" (clay piggy banks), which make excellent souvenirs.
+Visitors can choose from a range of shops and prices.

 "El Cototudo" Restaurant

-But Pomaire is not only known for its handicrafts, it also offers delicious typical food, with "cazuelas" (hen or beef soups), Chilean "empanadas", "arrollado" (meat roll), "perniles" (pork leg), "pastel de choclo" (corn pie), "chancho en piedra" (a traditional Chilean sauce) and also the yummy "humitas" as its most famous exponents.
-Just like the main streets of the town, Roberto Bravo and San Antonio are full with pottery shops, restaurants also abound here, which compete with each other to attract the diners.
+But Pomaire is not only known for its handicrafts; it also offers delicious traditional food, including "cazuelas" (hen, pork, or beef soups), Chilean "empanadas," "arrollado" (meat roll), "perniles" (pork leg), "pastel de choclo" (corn pie), "chancho en piedra" (a traditional Chilean sauce), and the delectable "humitas" as its most famous dishes.

 Location